Chart Color Schemes

 Emerald Beach demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-The area's educational profile is notable regionally, with university qualification rates at 29.3% among residents aged 15+, surpassing the SA4 region average of 19.8% and the Rest of NSW figure of 21.3%.
+The area's educational profile is notable regionally with university qualification rates of 29.3% among residents aged 15+, surpassing the SA4 region average of 19.8% and the Rest of NSW average of 21.3%.
 Bachelor degrees are most prevalent at 21.3%, followed by postgraduate qualifications (5.3%) and graduate diplomas (2.7%).
-Vocational credentials are prominent, with 40.6% of residents aged 15+ holding such qualifications - advanced diplomas account for 12.3% and certificates for 28.3%.
+Vocational credentials are also prominent, with 40.6% of residents aged 15+ holding such qualifications – advanced diplomas comprise 12.3% while certificates make up 28.3%.

-Educational participation is high, with 30.9% of residents currently enrolled in formal education, including 11.6% in primary, 8.9% in secondary, and 3.2% pursuing tertiary education.
+Educational participation is high, with 30.9% of residents currently enrolled in formal education.
+This includes 11.6% in primary education, 8.9% in secondary education, and 3.2% pursuing tertiary education.

 Frequently Asked Questions - Education